 The Assets page enables you to create new assets.
 It also displays all previously created assets, which can be edited or deleted.

 The Get Asset and Get Credential activities used in Studio request information from Orchestrator about a specific asset, according to a provided AssetName.
 If the AssetName provided in Studio coincides with the name of an asset stored in the Orchestrator database, and the Robot has the required permissions, the asset information is retrieved and used by the Robot when executing the automation project.
-For more information, see Managing Assets in UiPath Studio.
+For more information, see the Managing Assets in UiPath Studio page.

 There are four types of assets:

 - Text - stores only strings (it is not required to add quotation marks)

 - Bool - supports true or false values